 You have probably noticed that any object your baby grabs, goes directly into his mouth.
-This is a completely normal part of a baby’s development, as in this way they explore and learn about different objects.
+This is a completely normal part of a baby’s development; this is how they explore and learn about different objects.
 Also, your baby is now probably highly mobile and has access to many parts of the house.
 Therefore, it is very important to verify that no harmful objects are at your little one’s reach.

 Now, despite having your home baby-proofed, when your little one is outside in contact with dirt or sand, he’ll probably have a handful of it in his mouth before you can stop him.
 Although you may try to clean as much as possible from his hands and mouth, the damage is already done and it’s in his stomach.
 This leads to the following questions: Will it hurt my baby?
 And, what can I do?